williamgilpin/howto/howto_github.md

 ### Removing git-lfs

-Oftentimes, you might find yourself needing to completely remove git-lfs from a respository, and then re-add the files it tracks to git.
-Remove all traces of git-lfs from `.gitattributes`.
+You may need to fully remove git-lfs from a respository, and then re-add the files it tracks to git.

+Firstemove all traces of git-lfs from `.gitattributes`.
 Then, from the command line, run

 ```bash
     git lfs uninstall
 ```

-You will likely still need to manually go through and untrack every file that was previously tracked by git-lfs.
+Next, untrack every file that was previously tracked by git-lfs.
 This can be done by running

 ```bash
     git lfs untrack filename